Odwira festival

 The Odwira festival is celebrated by the chiefs and peoples of Fanteakwa District and Akuapem in the Eastern Region of Ghana.
 The Odwira Festival is celebrated by the people of Akropong-Akuapim, Aburi, Larteh, and Mamfe.
 This is celebrated annually in the month of September and October.
-The festival celebrates a historic victory over the Ashanti in 1826.
+The festival celebrates a historic victory over the Ashanti’s in 1826.
 This was the battle of Katamansu near Dodowa.
 It was first celebrated in October 1826.

 This was during the reign of the 19th Okuapimhene of Akropong, Nana Addo Dankwa (I) from 1811 to 1835.
 It is a time of spiritual purification where the people are renewed and receive protection.
 It is also celebrated by the people of Jamestown in Accra.
 This is due to the associations formed through the intermarriages of the Ga and Akuapem people.